So, I bought a NES and SNES Classic Mini...

 NES Classic Mini

 Nintendo's massive 8-bit success from the 80's.
 This console rebuilt the flooded and grounded games industry in the U.S. It's Japanese model, the Famicom, is available as a mini in Japan.
-Here in Europe, and the U.S., we're familiar with the grey box that utilises a sort of VHS player lid and springed mechanical cartridge slot.
+Here in Europe, and the U.S., we're familiar with the grey box that utilises a sort of VHS player lid and spring loaded, mechanical cartridge slot.

 This boxy design was done to make the reluctant market back in the 1980's view the NES as a sort of quality entertainment device, much like a VCR player, rather than just another console flooding the dead market.
-I feel the western NES design is very iconic and has stood the test of time far better than it's more weird looking Famicom brother.
+I feel the western NES design is very iconic and has stood the test of time far better than it's weirder looking Famicom brother.
 Although that might just be my nostalgia kicking in.

 The NES Mini offers 30 built-in games.
-The library is mainly Nintendo's first party titles, as expected, and features a diverse line-up of some of it's best selling titles, third party too.
+The library is mainly Nintendo's first party titles, as expected, and features a diverse line-up of some of its bestselling titles, third party too.
 With timeless classics like: Super Mario Bros.
 1 to 3, Mega Man 2, Castlevania 1 & 2, Metroid, Zelda, Super Contra and Excitebike.
 Save states are a huge welcome for those that find retrogames too hard to complete!

 My perhaps most missed NES titles are TMNT 2, Super Mario Bros.
 2 from Japan and Tiger Heli.
 Reasons probably being that Turtles 2 has a movie license, the original SMB2 never released outside of Japan, other than on the remastered All-Stars collection on the SNES, and the latter being a personal Toaplan favourite of mine nobody else cares much about!